So you want to start a blog, right?

 5. Analyse Competition for your Blogging Niche

-Now that you found a blogging niche idea, how many people are searching for keywords in your niche, are there any affiliate products to promote in your blogging niche etc. it’s time to analyze the competition.
+Now that you found a blogging niche idea, how many people are searching for keywords in your niche, are there any affiliate products to promote in your blogging niche etc.?

-By analyzing competition, I mean to find out whether it would be easier to rank for keywords in this blogging niche or not.
+By analysing competition, I mean to find out whether it would be easier to rank for keywords in this blogging niche or not.

 I usually see many new bloggers making this mistake as they choose any blogging niche without analyzing the competition.